 You can control the alt text, image link, alignment, and other image styling using the options in the left side panel.

-Add a Timer to a Text Block
+Add a Timer to a Text Block in an Email Template

 After you create your timer, copy the code shown on the right.
 Then, paste it into the Source area of a text block in your email template.

-You can center you timer by slightly modifying the code snippet that you paste in.
+You can center your timer by slightly modifying the code snippet that you paste in.
 Click into the text block where you pasted your timer code.
 Click the Source button, and add the following snippet to your image element.

 style="display: block; margin: 0 auto"